Welcome to your next module. This module is a cluster module that consists of the following units:

 Let us look at these terms and what they mean.

 It is a good idea to keep yourself a glossary to refer to at any time when you are unsure of what specific terms may mean.
-The following table outlines the common key terms that you will need to help you establish your understanding of transmissible infections
+The following table outlines the common key terms that you will need to help you establish your understanding of transmissible infections.

-Key term Definition
+Key term | Definition |

+Companion animals | Companion animals are domesticated are commonly known as pets.
 Examples of companion animals may be, but are not limited to:

-Biosecurity Biosecurity refers to measures aimed at preventing the introduction and/or spread of harmful organisms such as viruses and bacteria, to animals and plants to minimize the risk of transmission of infectious disease.
+Biosecurity | Biosecurity refers to measures aimed at preventing the introduction and/or spread of harmful organisms, such as viruses and bacteria, to animals and plants to minimize the risk of transmission of infectious diseases. |

-Infectious Infectious means able to be spread by infection.
-That is, the same as disease that spreads from one person to another.
-For example, Influenza can spread from one person to another
+Infectious | Infectious means it can be spread by infection.
+That is, the same as a disease that spreads from one person to another.
+For example, Influenza can spread from one person to another. |

-Contagious Contagious means able to be passed from one person or animal to another by touching or having a sickness that can be passed to someone else by touching.
+Contagious | Contagious means able to be passed from one person or animal to another by touching or having a sickness that can be passed to someone else by touching. |

-Zoonosis Zoonosis means a disease which can be transmitted to humans from animals.
+Zoonosis | Zoonosis is a disease that can be transmitted to humans from animals. |

-Pathogen A pathogen is a bacterium, virus, or other microorganism that can cause disease.
+Pathogen | A pathogen is a bacterium, virus, or other microorganism that can cause disease. |

-Contaminant Contaminant is a polluting or poisonous substance that makes something impure.
+Contaminant | A contaminant is a polluting or poisonous substance that makes something impure. |

 This is Suzie and Pixie…

 Suzie is a veterinarian working at the Animal Specialist Hospital (ASH) in the isolation ward.
-Suzie is part of a highly trained team that works directly with companion animals that have been admitted to the isolation ward with infectious disease diagnosis.
+Suzie is part of a highly trained team that works directly with companion animals that have been admitted to the isolation ward with infectious disease diagnoses.

 What makes the isolation ward different from the rest of the animal hospital?